reymon359/how-to-live/docs/don't find solutions alone/index.md

 # Don't find solutions alone

-If you are looking for a solution you will find it easier with the help of others.
+If you are looking for a solution, you will find it easier with the help of others.

 Ask for other people opinions and points of view, then evaluate them.

-Be grateful to the others that help you find that solution.
+Be grateful to others when they help you find a solution.

-You will solve the problem faster working as a team.
+You will solve any problem faster working as a team.

 ## Quotes

 > "Four eyes see more than two" ― Unknown

 > “Focus on the solution, not on the problem.” ― Jim Rohn

 > “If you define the problem correctly, you almost have the solution.” ― Steve Jobs